spectrocloud/librarium/docs/docs-content/tutorials/profiles/deploy-pack.md

 - Aggregated configuration and application dependencies simplify deployment and consumption.

-- Open-source contributors can add new Kubernetes applications to a custom add-on pack for the community.
+- Open source contributors can add new Kubernetes applications to a custom add-on pack for the community.

 - Enterprises can add proprietary Kubernetes applications to a custom add-on pack.